are unique ways that people speak within a language. They may be distinguished by special grammar, words, sentence structure, and pronunciation.

 Dialects may emerge in languages due to differences among regions, classes, or ethnic backgrounds.
 Many writers use dialects to enhance realism in their stories, especially for characters in specific locations.

-Know the Dialect
+1. Know the dialect

 American and British English each have many dialects.
 Although dialects deviate from standard language, they do have their own rules of grammar.
 People grow up learning their regional or ethnic dialects as their normal speech.
 Writers who imitate dialects need to really know the dialects they’re using.
 They need to be aware of the ways in which specific dialects are different from standard speech.
 They should also be sensitive to these differences, and avoid making a parody of both the dialect and those who speak it.